Naveenvetrivel/Animal-Feeding-Phase-II/README.md

 # Animal-Feeding-Phase-II

 ## Aim:
+To develop a animal feeding game Phase-2 using unity.
 ## Algorithm:

 ### Random Animal Stampede
 ### Step 1: In the Hierarchy, create an Empty object called “SpawnManager”
 ### Step 2: Create a new script called “SpawnManager”, drag the script and attach it to the Spawn Manager in the hierarchy , and open it